MattiasHenders/MotherBrain/README.md

  - ~~Have matches send automatically to a specific sever channel~~
  - ~~Add a score system for dojo matches~~
  - Add a help command
+ - Add check for /goldfish at the end of moxfield link
  - Get the bot on the Discord server
  - Host the bot on Repl.it
 ___